benc/debian-vagrant/README.md

 ## Digital Ocean

-After testing, these playbooks are used to build my [digital ocean](https://www.digitalocean.com/) droplets.
+After testing, these playbooks are used to build my greenqloud instances.

 # License